 On November 22, 2010, the Company suffered a significant loss with the passing of Lillian Covillo.
 Colorado Ballet would not be what it is today if not for the vision and dedication of Lillian Covillo and Freidann Parker.

-In January 2013, Colorado Ballet announced that it had purchased a building at the north end of Denver's Arts District on Santa Fe.
-For the first time in its history, Colorado Ballet will own it home.
-Renovations are currently underway and the ballet will move to its new home during the summer of 2014.
-Click here for more information.
+In January 2013, Colorado Ballet purchased a building at the north end of Denver's Arts District on Santa Fe.
+The organization renovated the 30,000 square foot building and move into its new home at The Armstrong Center for Dance in August 2014.
+For the first time in its history, Colorado Ballet owns it home.
+Click here for more information on Colorado Ballet's new home.

 Photo: Freidann Parker and Lillian Covillo